Can CBD Oil Really Help with My Pain?

 It may take up a month for a user to “feel” the benefits of the CBD.

 Here are a few of the factors to consider when taking CBD Oil for pain:

 ● Age - age influences enzyme activity and metabolism

 ● Gender - men and women are known to process certain substances in different ways

 ● Size - CBD should be dosed proportional to body size

 While these are some general recommendations, it’s in a user’s best interest to seek out medical advice.
-CBD can potentially have an effect on other medications so it’s best to consult a health professional.
+CBD can potentially affect other medications, so it’s best to consult a health professional.